 If you peruse this website, you will quickly learn of my interest in astronomy.
 I have always been fond of outer space, but truly rekindled the interest when I built my 254mm Dobsonian in 2016.
 Since then I have written hundreds of blog posts on my astronomical adventures and pursuits in astrophotography, all of which are available for your reading here.

 Beyond astronomy, I regularly practice on my guitars, a hobby I took up in my thirties.
 And I frequenty work on all of my computers, dividing attention among Windows, MacOS, and Ubuntu.
 My homemade Windows/Linux desktop gets most of that attention though, especially as I try to get more of my Windows applications to run under Wine in Ubuntu.
 Last but not least, I have always been an avid video gamer, and these days I play mostly on Steam.

 I would be remiss if I did not also mention that I am an Eagle Scout.
 As my Scoutmaster had said, it will be on my resume the rest of my life, and I consider this website, in a way, to be a modern incarnation of that expression.

 About this Website

-Paul Stephen's Journal is my own personal, self-hosted website.
-I plan to write articles on how I set the whole apparatus up.
-You can browse all of my articles by categories at the home page.
+Paul Stephen’s Journal is my own personal, self-hosted website.
 Every article allows for visitor comments.
-To understand all of the specifics about signing up and interracting with my website, please see the Welcome page.
+To understand all of the specifics about signing up and interacting with my website, please see the Welcome page.

-Paul Stephen's Journal is my own website and all comments and opinions here (except vistitors' comments on my posts/articles, which are their own) are mine and not affiliated with any organization.
+Paul Stephen’s Journal is my own website and all comments and opinions here (except visitors’ comments on my posts/articles, which are their own) are mine and not affiliated with any organization.

 Regards, and see you on the site!